Skip to content

 However, the blood potassium level must remain within certain limits in order for the body to function normally.

-What are the potential symptoms of potassium deficiency?
+What are the potential symptoms of deficiency?

-Potassium deficiency can cause the heart to enlarge and wear out, reducing cardiac contractility.
+Deficiency can cause the heart to enlarge and wear out, reducing cardiac contractility.
 This condition is called heart failure, which means that the heart is unable to pump enough blood to the brain, other organs and muscles.

-Athlete’s potassium intake (sweating and potassium)
+Athlete’s potassium intake – Sweats

 Heavy physical activity causes profuse sweating.
 The body excretes water and minerals with sweat.
 Sweating is affected by diet, body composition, genes and adapting to the climate during exercise.
 Therefore, there can be large individual differences between people.